dominiksinsaarland/DocSCAN/README.md

 bash run_docscan_with_txt_file_as_input.sh $output_dir $num_clusters $path_to_filename
 ```

 Where we have to specify $output_dir (which gets created in the script), the numbers of clusters and the path to the filename.
-It will then create a file "predictions.txt" in the output directory where we have the scan predictions.
+It will then create a file "predictions.txt" in the output directory, one prediction per line where each line corresponds to the text example at this line in the input file.

 ## Replicate experiments in the paper